jtr-code/Random_Joke_Generator/README.md

 # Random_Joke_Generator

-A basic Css and Javascript functino to perform Random joke generator
+A basic Css and Javascript function to perform Random joke generator